 The easiest Easter decorations ever!
 I found these plastic eggs at the Dollar Store and knew they would be the perfect project.

-I’ve made a few different versions of yarn-wrapped Easter eggs like these eggs wrapped with fuzzy yarn or covered in pom-poms.
+I’ve made a few different versions of yarn-wrapped Easter eggs like these eggs wrapped with fuzzy yarn.
 They are all cute, but these go perfectly with my farmhouse décor.

 Each egg takes almost a full roll of twine, which comes to about $2 each.
 That’s not bad for farmhouse Easter décor.
-Scope out your local Dollar Tree for some extra large Easter eggs.
-Then add this twine-wrapped Easter eggs project to your to-do list!
+Scope out your local Dollar Tree for some extra-large Easter eggs.
+Then add this twine-wrapped Easter egg project to your to-do list!

 Supplies Needed To Make Large Easter Egg Decorations

-- Large plastic Easter Eggs (I got these from the Dollar Tree)
+- Large plastic Easter Eggs (I got mine from the Dollar Tree)

 - Baker’s Twine and/or Jute Twine

 NOTE: These were the eggs before I got started.
-They are BIG I would say about 8 inches from end to end.
-They were $1 each.
+They are BIG, about 8 inches from end to end, and they were $1 each.

 Then, I used some jute twine on one, and on the other, I used baker’s twine.
-Both of these I found at the Dollar Store.
+Both from the Dollar Store.
 Be sure you have plenty of twine, however, cause this project will take quite a bit!

 Step 1: Glue Twine On One End Of Egg

-Just start on one end with your hot glue gun.
+Start by using your hot glue gun on one end.
 Be careful not to burn your fingers.
-See the image below for how to begin.
+The image below shows how to begin.

 Step 2: Wrap Twine Around Plastic Egg

-Keep wrapping and gluing…wrapping and gluing….pop a movie in.
+Keep wrapping and gluing…wrapping and gluing… pop a movie in.
 This took me a while.
-I actually went once around the eggs then around them a second time because after one time there were still some gaps.
+I actually went around the eggs once and then around them a second time because after one time, there were still some gaps.

 However, after two times around, they were perfect!